david78k/anarchyape/README.md

                                                  bytes as the 2nd arg and
                                                  offset in bytes as the
                                                  3rd argument
- -d,--network-disconnect <time>                  Disconnect the network
+ -d,--network-disconnect <time in seconds>       Disconnect the network (eth0 only)
                                                  for a certain period of
-                                                 time specified in the
+                                                 time in seconds specified in the
-                                                 argument, and then
-                                                 resumes
- -e,--continue-node <NodeType>                   Continues a tasktracker
+                                                 argument, and then resumes -e,--continue-node <NodeType>                   Continues a tasktracker
                                                  or a datanode at the
                                                  given hostname that has